-To reverse receipt of a dishonored cheque, go to the Receipts & Payments tab.
+To reverse receipt of a dishonored cheque received against a sales invoice, go to the Receipts tab.
 Select New Receipt :

-Complete the receipt form exactly as you would for an incoming receipt, but enter the
+Complete the receipt form exactly as you would for an incoming receipt in the amount of the cheque, but enter the

-A convenient short cut, especially when there are multiple line items on the original receipt, is to View and Clone the original, but edit all unit prices to be negative before clicking Create.
+A convenient short cut is to View and Clone the original receipt, but edit the unit price to be negative before clicking Create.

 After the deposit is recorded to Brilliant’s account by the bank, the cheque is dishonored for insufficient funds.
 Brilliant’s bank subtracts the deposited amount from Brilliant’s account.
 The bank does not return the dishonored cheque, following its standard practices.

 Brilliant clones the original bank receipt and edits the clone by making the unit price negative and adjusting dates.
 It also edits the description to explain the transaction:

 The customer’s Accounts receivable balance is restored to what it was prior to entry of the dishonored cheque:

 Recall the Caution note above about why receipts for non-credit sales cannot be deleted.
 The information on sales and inventory movement they contain must be preserved.
 They must be reversed in a manner that maintains a record of what the customer owes.